Bogdanovic scores career-high 48 points, Jazz beat Nuggets

+SALT LAKE CITY (AP) — Bojan Bogdanovic is flourishing in a larger offensive role.
+His renewed confidence in his shot is opening the door for Bogdanovic to take over games by scoring at will.

-SALT LAKE CITY (AP) — Bojan Bogdanovic scored a career-high 48 points to rally the Utah Jazz past the Denver Nuggets 127-120 on Friday night.
+Bogdanovic scored a career-high 48 points to rally the Utah Jazz past the Denver Nuggets 127-120 on Friday night.
+Nothing the Nuggets did against him defensively mattered.
+He attacked the rim and rained down outside shots in equal measure.

 Bogdanovic went 16 of 23 from the field — making a career-high eight 3-pointers — to lead the NBA-leading Jazz to their fourth straight victory.
 He also had eight rebounds.